tsunami416604/azure-docs.hu-hu/articles/storage/blobs/data-lake-storage-explorer.md

 ---
 title: Use Azure Storage Explorer with Azure Data Lake Storage Gen2
-description: In this quickstart, you learn how to use Azure Storage Explorer to create a container in an Azure Data Lake Storage Gen2 account, as well as a directory and a file.
+description: Learn how to use Azure Storage Explorer to create a file system in an Azure Data Lake Storage Gen2 account, as well as a directory and a file.
 Next, you learn how to download the file to your local computer, and how to view all of the file in a directory.
 author: normesta
 ms.subservice: data-lake-storage-gen2
 ms.service: storage